-Subsequent to the year end, BP, as operator, submitted an application to the National Offshore Petroleum Titles Administrator (NOPTA) to undertake further technical studies before being required to commit to an exploration well within the permit.
-The application has been approved, deferring the well commitment currently in permit year 4 to permit year 5, with a drilling decision not required until October 2021.
+Subsequent to the year end, BP, as operator, has submitted an application to the National Offshore Petroleum Titles Administrator (NOPTA) to undertake further technical studies before being required to commit to an exploration well within the permit.
+If approved, the well commitment currently in permit year 4 will be moved to permit year 5 and a drilling decision would not be required until October 2021.